 Cadaver Conspiracy keeps a pulse on the cold vein of post-golden era hip-hop in this post-everything music era.
-Cadaver Conspiracy roots its tracks in sparsely layered kit drum loops densely covered by ellusive samples, maintaining a crate-carrying ethos while expanding to live vocals and instrumentation.
+Cadaver Conspiracy root down its tracks in sparsely layered drumkit loops, densely covered by elusive samples, maintaining a crate-carrying ethos while expanding to live vocals and instrumentation.

 The Art of Snippet

-Cadaver Conspiracy takes this technique in their own direction, piecing together broadcast media out-takes and interviews, to deliver a scalding and dim commentary on the absurdity filling certain corners of social life and political discussion in America set to original beats.
+Cadaver Conspiracy takes this technique in their own direction, piecing together broadcast media out-takes and interviews, to deliver a scalding and dim commentary on the absurdity filling certain corners of social life and political discussion in America, all set to original beats.
 Strangely prophetic, Cadaver Conspiracy nails the Pokemon Go craze, wacko religious right, and Harry Potter backlash.
-A nice dose of random verbal nonsense gets mixed in to ease the tension.
+A nice dose of random verbal nonsense gets mixed-in to ease the tension.

 Cadaver Conspiracy’s The Documents to Prove it is available as a pay-what-you can download on Bandcamp.